AABelkhiria/ashnotes-app/backend/README.md

 # Note-Taking App Backend

 This is the backend for the Note-Taking App.
-It is a Rust-based application that uses a GitHub repository as its storage.
+It is a Rust-based application that uses a GitHub repository as its storage and serves an embedded SvelteKit frontend.

 For more information about the project as a whole, please see the [root-level README.md](../README.md).

 ## Architecture

 The application is built with Axum, a popular web framework for Rust, and uses the `octocrab` library to interact with the GitHub API.
-Notes are stored in a dedicated GitHub repository, which is configured through environment variables.
+The frontend is embedded using `rust-embed`.

 ### Hierarchical Note Structure